RangiraDave/AgriConnect/README.md

 ### Django
 - **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
-- **Django Channels**: Extends Django to handle WebSockets, enabling real-time communication for the chat functionality.

 ### Database
 - **PostgreSQL**: A powerful, open-source object-relational database system used to store user data, products, messages, and other information.